yousfsboushra/bookandstay/README.md

 -   Now open your browser and go to http://localhost:9000

 -   To change the input, just edit the `src/input.json` and refresh the page.

+-   To run the unit test go to `src` folder and run command `composer test`